mobizt/FirebaseClient/README.md

 ![Operation Flows 2](https://raw.githubusercontent.com/mobizt/FirebaseClient/main/resources/images/operation_flows2.png)

-This library does not run any background process in FreeRTOS task or schedule task and timer ISR.
+This library does not run any background process in the FreeRTOS task or schedule task and timer ISR.

-For maintaining the async tasks, you have to place the code for `Maintain Authentication and Async Operation Queue` in the infinite loop e.g. main `loop()` function, timer or scheduler cyclically event's callback function or infinite loop in the FreeRTOS task (as in ESP32).
+For maintaining the async tasks, you have to place the code for `Maintain Authentication and Async Operation Queue` in the infinite loop function e.g. main `loop()` function, timer or scheduler cyclically event's callback function or infinite loop in the FreeRTOS task (as in ESP32).

 For ESP32's `FreeRTOS` task, the CPU Core 1 is recommend for safely operation.
 Although the async task is designed to run without blocking, the SSL/TLS handshake in SSL client is the blocking process then running the task in Core 0 may cause the wdt reset.